y1ny/AdjectiveScaleProbe/readme.md

 # Human
 Directory `human` contains the questions and results for the human experiment.

-`cloze_sample.csv`: Cloze-style questions for human annotations.
+`cloze.csv`: Cloze-style questions for human annotations.
 We change the unit to United States customary units, since all annotators are American.

-`result.csv`: Annotation results of human.
+`result.csv`: Raw results of human.

 Directory `pkl`: processed human results for most tests of the degree estimation task.